NicolaasVJ/Property-Management-Client/README.md

 # Client-side setup instructions
 Step 1: Open the calcConfig.txt file contained in the PropertyManagementClient folder and edit it as desired.
-It should only have the ip and port number.The ip should point to the server ip and the port should match that of the server as displayed when https://github.com/NicolaasVJ/Property-Management-Server is run.
+It should only have the ip and port number.The IP should point to the server ip and the port should match that of the server as displayed when https://github.com/NicolaasVJ/Property-Management-Server is run.

 Step 2: Run the PropertManagement_KKMND.jar file to start the program.